Poland: Mandatory B2B Electronic Invoicing as of February 2026

+The Polish Government published in 2021 a draft law on the massification of electronic invoicing in the country.
 All invoices issued will have to be declared through a central platform called the National Electronic Invoice System - KSeF.
+All VAT taxpayers with a seat or a fixed establishment in Poland will have to issue electronic invoices.
 To encourage the use of the new platform, the government has announced, as a tax incentive, the reduction of the VAT refund time by one-third, (40 days instead of 60).
 In addition, taxpayers may be exempted from filing the JPK_FA file.
 Companies that wish to do so can use the national KSeF platform, which remains available for voluntary use from January 1, 2022.

 National Electronic Invoicing System - KSeF